GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+## June 14, 2023
+**Today's progress**
+Learning about makemigrate and migration
+It's a strange feeling doing this course because I've done some of it before, two years ago - but I understood so little then, I had to give up.
+I don't think I even really grasped how it related to SQL, I just kind of stumbled along trying to follow directions.
+And the directions are vague, to say the least.
+We'll see how it goes, this time!

 ## June 13, 2023
+**Today's progress**
-I'm really geting into the django course, though it had me scratching my head yesterday.
+I'm really getting into the django course, though it had me scratching my head yesterday.
 Dr Chuck was so good on the Python for everyone course but less so here

-**Today's progress**

 ## June 9, 2023